 - 13.1.
 Turn off gas anesthesia (if using) and continue to provide oxygen and heat support until animal begins to move. - 13.2.
 Move animal to warmed recovery cage and continue to provide heat support. - 13.2.1.
-Do not recover directly on bedding as the bedding can enter the eyes or mouth remove bedding entirely or place paper towels on top of bedding to protect animal - 13.2.2.
+Do not recover directly on loose bedding as the bedding can enter the eyes or mouth.
+Place animal in empty cage with paper towel covering the bottom. - 13.2.2.
 Monitor closely until animal begins to move around on its own and begins to groom face. - 13.3.
 Place food and supplemental water source (i.e. Transgel, hydrogel) on cage bottom so that animal can easily access it. - 13.4.
 Provide "pre-made" nest for post-surgical mice so they can maintain their own body temperature. - 13.5.
-Complete surgical log with description of surgical procedure, any complications or expected outcomes and all analgesics, anaesthetics, and drugs given. - 13.6.
+Complete surgical log with description of surgical procedure, any complications or expected outcomes and all analgesics, anesthetics, and drugs given. - 13.6.
 Place cage flag card on cage to indicate what procedure animal had performed and all drugs administered. - 13.7.
 Begin appropriate monitoring sheet and record when sutures are planned to be removed. - 13.8.
 Return animal to housing room when able to move about cage normally and maintain its own body temperature - 13.9.
 Monitor according to approved animal care protocol until animal healed and doing well and complete required monitoring sheets.
 Pay particular attention to surgical incision, sutures, weight and signs of pain. - 13.9.1.
 Record all additional analgesics and supportive care on daily monitoring sheet. - 13.10.
 External skin sutures should be removed once incision healed typically 7-14 days. - 13.11.
 If animal removes sutures and requires resuturing or if incision is infected, underlying tissues are exposed or the incision fails to heal normally, contact UBC Clinical Veterinarians for consultation. - 13.12.
-Re-suturing an opened incision should only occur with Veterinary approval and only if incision is clean, shows no discharge and within 24 hours of initial suturing.
+Re-suturing an opened incision should only occur with Veterinary consultation and approval and only if incision is clean, shows no discharge, and is resutured within the same working day.